johnjackoleary/cfi-commonplace-book/Lesson Plans/Instrument/IR.11A RNAV (GPS) Approaches.md

 	2. GPS Failures

 ### Completion Standards
 Student must demonstrate proficiency at understanding the different types of RNAV (GPS) approaches, different landing minimums, and basic shapes of RNAV (GPS) approaches.
-Student should be introduced to RNAV (GPS) approaches by flying multiple approaches in an approved simulator
+Student should be introduced to RNAV (GPS) approaches by flying multiple approaches in an approved simulator.

 ### Required Logbook Phraseology